School Values & Ethos

 We believe these aims are reflected across all aspects of school, visitors comment on the welcoming nature of school and the range of activities we get through in a year is reflected in our galleries, showcasing some of the things we get up to!

 As a small school we have a strong sense of community and our accommodation provides plenty of space for learning.
 We are proud of our links with the local community, we take part in Northumbria in Bloom, we have strong links with the National Trust property at Cherryburn and offer opportunities for the wider community to get involved with school.
 We also have links with schools in the area through our Sport Partnership and the Prudhoe Partnership, which sees event such as the Pupil Voice Conference taking place every year.
-Our work with the community led to a runners up award with The Journal newspaper in 2011 & 2013 and we look forward to further recognition.
-We aim to involve parents in every aspect of the school, we offer a chance to be involved in lessons through our 2Gether sessions.
+Our work with the community led to winning several Love Northumberland Awards.
+We aim to involve parents in every aspect of the school, we offer a chance to be involved in school life.
 Parents can join children for lunch, we invite parents to join us in celebrating success as well as joining us at the usual whole school events such as plays and church services.
 We enter pupils into sports festivals and competitions, with teams being successful in football, gymnastics and athletics.

-Comments from parents about their involvement in school, supporting their child in class through 2Gether sessions are extremley positive, we listen to feedback and act upon it.
+Comments from parents about their involvement in school are very positive, we listen to feedback and always act upon it.
 As a school we are always looking forward; making sure we offer the very best of opportunities and ensuring everyone achieves.

 What parents and visitors say about our school -

 "The children are very happy and behaviour is excellent"